Rooibos Tea During Pregnancy: Benefits, Risks and Safety

 Health Benefits of Rooibos Tea in Pregnancy

-Although rooibos tea became vastly popular thanks to its sweet and mild flavor, it is just one of the several health benefits of consuming it during pregnancy.
+Although rooibos tea became vastly popular thanks to its sweet and mild flavour, it is just one of the several health benefits of consuming it during pregnancy.
 Below is a list of Rooibos tea pregnancy benefits.

 1. Rich in antioxidants

 Antioxidants are great for the body as they reduce the production of unstable chemicals or free radicals, which damage cells and other structures within our bodies.
 Consuming antioxidants through natural foods, such as rooibos tea, helps reduce the risk of various diseases, including heart disease and certain types of cancers (5).
+It boosts antioxidant status in our body, enhances lipid profiles, and lowers blood glucose levels, making it a great tea for heart health (6).

 2. Boosts absorption of nutrients

-Lab tests conducted by the Cape Peninsula University of Technology suggest that consumption of rooibos tea while pregnant does not only reduce the absorption of nutrients but, in fact, marginally increases the absorption of vital trace elements.
+Lab tests conducted by the Cape Peninsula University of Technology suggest that consumption of rooibos tea while pregnant not only reduces the absorption of nutrients but, in fact, marginally increases the absorption of vital trace elements.
 This is the opposite of the effect that most other types of tea have on our bodies.

-3. Improves the health of adrenal glands
+3. Improves the health of the adrenal glands

 4. Improves hydration levels